Tyjoo26/idea-box/checklist.md

 Ideas

-[1/2] An idea can be created by a user.
+[x] An idea can be created by a user.

-[1/2] An idea can be edited/updated only by the user that created it.
+[x] An idea can be edited/updated only by the user that created it.

 [1/2] An idea can be destroyed only by the user that created it.